dhiway/cord/primitives/cord/README.md

 ## View Authorization Payload (v1)

-All view invocations must carry a `ViewAuthorization<AccountId, Payload, Signature>` where `Payload` is a byte buffer produced via `PayloadBuilder::build`.
+All view invocations must carry a `Authorization<AccountId, Payload, Signature>` where `Payload` is a byte buffer produced via `PayloadBuilder::build`.
 The binary layout is: